SCIENTISTS OPINION

 Research Professor Center for Molecular Biology and Biotechnology Florida Atlantic University, Boca Raton, Florida Co-Editor, Electromagnetic Biology and Medicine

-“The key point about electromagnetic pollution that the public needs to realise is that the intensity need not be great for a biological interaction to occur.
+“The key point about electromagnetic pollution, which the public should realize is, that it is not necessary for the intensity to be great for a biological interaction to occur.
 There is now considerable evidence that extremely weak signals can have physiological consequences.
-These interactive intensities are approximately 1000 times smaller than the threshold values previously estimated by otherwise well-informed theorists.
-Those who, in their vainglorious approach to science, rejected all evidence to the contrary as inconsistent with their grand calculations.
-These flawed threshold estimates have yet to be corrected, both by regulators and the media.”
+These interactive intensities are approximately 1000 times smaller than the threshold values previously estimated by otherwise knowledgeable theorists.
+Those who, in their vainglorious approach to science, rejected all evidence to the contrary as inconsistent with their magnificent calculations.
+These flawed estimated thresholds have yet to be corrected, both by regulators and the media.

 Lennart Hardell, MD, PhD

 Professor at Orebro University Hospital, Sweden.
-World-renowned expert on mobile phones, cordless phones, brain tumours and the safety of wireless radiofrequency and microwave radiation.
-He is co-author of the section of the BioInitiative Report on brain tumours by Dr. Hardell
+World-renowned expert on cell phones, cordless phones, brain tumors and the safety of wireless radiofrequency and microwave radiation.
+He is co-author of the section of Dr. Hardell’s BioInitiative Report on brain tumors.

-“The evidence for the risks of prolonged use of mobile phones and cordless phones is quite strong when you look at people who have used these devices for 10 years or more, and when they are used primarily on one side of the head.
-Recent studies that report an increased risk of brain tumours and acoustic neuromas have not looked at regular users, use for 10 years or more, and do not look at the part of the brain that would reasonably be exposed to produce a tumour.”
+“The evidence for the risks of prolonged use of cell phones and cordless phones is quite strong when you look at people who have used these devices for 10 years or more, and when they are used primarily on one side of the head.

 Libby Kelley, MA

-Managing Secretariat International Commission For Electromagnetic Safety; Founder, Council on Wireless Technology Impacts; Co-Producer of documentary, “Public Exposure: DNA, Democracy and the Wireless Revolution”; EMF environmental consultant and leading appellant in challenging the FCC Radio Frequency Radiation human exposure guidelines, 1997-2000. (www.icems.eu)
+MA Administrative Secretary International Commission on Electromagnetic Safety; Founder; Wireless Technology Impacts Council; Co-Producer of documentary, “Public Exposure: DNA, Democracy and the Wireless Revolution”, Electromagnetic Fields Environmental Consultant and lead appellant in challenging FCC radiofrequency radiation human exposure guidelines, 1997-2000 (see below).www.icems.eu)

 Bhital · Salud Ambiental & Medicina Biológica